statamic/docs/content/collections/tags/locales.md

     type: string
     description: |
       The short 2 character system locale (e.g. `en`) for any given locale as set in `config/statamic/sites.php`.
+  -
+    name: locale:url
+    type: string
+    description: The URL as defined in in `sites.php`.
+  -
+    name: locale:permalink
+    type: string
+    description: The absolute URL of the site.
+  -
+    name: exists
+    type: boolean
+    description: Whether the entry has been localized into the site.
+It will be `false` if the entry hasn't been localized at all, or if it's a draft.
+  -
+    name: entry data
+    type: mixed
+    description: |
+      Each result has access to all the variables inside that entry (`title`, `content`, etc).
 ---
 ## Overview